Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Modelling information diffusion with time-varying hypergraphs

 \subsection{Computer model}

-For a broader tool-support and an efficient simulation code, we transform the time-varying hypergraph into the equivalent bipartite graph: The hypergraph vertices and hyperedges become vertices of the bipartite graph.
-Those vertexes of those disjoint sets are connected if a hypergraph edge was part of the hyperedge.
+We implement the hypergraph as an equivalent bipartite graph using the widely used Python graph package \emph{networkx} \cite{Hagberg2008}: The hypergraph vertices and hyperedges become two sets of vertices of the bipartite graph.
+The vertices of those disjoint sets are connected if a hypergraph edge was part of the hyperedge.
+For a more detailed and graphical description of the equivalence of hypergraphs and bipartite graphs, we refer the reader to Section~\ref{sec_primer}.

-Identifying the horizon, the time-respecting reachability of a vertex $u$: $\{v \in V \colon u \leadsto v \}$ in such a bipartite graph can be implemented as a breadth-first search for neighbors of neighbors: only indirect neighbors representing humans can be informed, and therefore, reached, the hyperedges as direct neighbors are only considered indirectly for the horizon.
-The algorithm can be depicted as follows: